 Research

-My research is driven by public health challenges that emerge from analyzing complex and noisy datasets.
+My research lies at the intersection of statistics and machine learning.
+I develop rigorous theoretical methods and scalable computational tools to tackle complex, noisy datasets arising from public health challenges.
 For more details, including related papers and presentations, click on each project below.
-Alternatively, you can explore my papers by year here and my presentations by year here.
+You can also explore my papers by year here and my presentations by year here.

 Modeling Decision-Making Dynamics and Brain Activities